openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

         [upgrading openSUSE 11.3 over the web](http://upgrade.opensuse.org/)
       instead of by downloading an ISO and these are not tracked either.

-However, you™ll be able to find openSUSE 11.4 statistics soon on the [Statistics](http://en.opensuse.org/Statistics) page.
+However, youâ€™ll be able to find openSUSE 11.4 statistics soon on the [Statistics](http://en.opensuse.org/Statistics) page.
 There we track how many
-      unique IP addresses regularly update from our servers “ a reasonably reliable way of knowing how many users we have.
-Of course those on a NAT or internal deployments as well as those who don™t upgrade via our servers are not counted and those with a dynamic IP might be counted a few times so take the numbers with a grain of salt as well.
+      unique IP addresses regularly update from our servers â€“ a reasonably reliable way of knowing how many users we have.
+Of course those on a NAT or internal deployments as well as those who donâ€™t upgrade via our servers are not counted and those with a dynamic IP might be counted a few times so take the numbers with a grain of salt as well.

 **Distribution and torrents**